Skip to content

 • flexible timing of programs and competitions to cater for families–children’s care.

-• Equality in use and flexibility in scheduling to encourage all participants.
+• equality in use and flexibility in scheduling to encourage all participants.

 The need for guidelines